DilverSingh23/hackknight/README.md

-# DocDiscovery is a project created for the Fall 2024 Hack Knights Hackathon
+# DocDiscovery is a project created for the Fall 2024 Hack Knight Hackathon